-To:

-Г Regional Manager, Region Name

-From: Project Applicant

-Phone:

-Tracking # #:CDFW assigned permit or agreement #

-Project Na ame:

-Enclosed i is the complete package for the Conservation Easement OR Grant Deed

-ts in this package include:

-ally executed, approved as to form Conservation Easement Deed or Grant Deed with legal description stamped

-by a licensed surveyor.
-Date executed:

-roposed Lands for Acquisition Form (PLFAF)

-(A hase I Environmental Site Assessment Report Date on report:

-P 1 reliminary Title Report(s) for subject property is enclosed and has been reviewed for Encumbrances, including severed mineral estates, and other easements.
+To: Regional Manager, Region Name From: Project Applicant Phone: Phone: Tracking 7 #: CDFW assigned permit or agreement # Project Na ame: Enclosed is the complete package for the 🔲 Conservation Easement OR 🔲 Grant Deed Documen ts in this package include: ☐ Fi ully executed, approved as to form Conservation Easement Deed or Grant Deed with legal description stamped by a licensed surveyor.
+Date executed: P 1 roposed Lands for Acquisition Form (PLFAF) PI nase I Environmental Site Assessment Report Date on report: An existing report may be used, but it must be less than two years old.) □ P reliminary Title Report(s) for subject property is enclosed and has been reviewed for Encumbrances, including severed mineral estates, and other easements.
 The title report must be less than six months old when final processing is conducted.
-Included are additional documents:

-document(s) to support title exceptions

-document(s) to explain title encumbrances

-a plot or map of easements/encumbrances on the property

-□ P olicy of Title Insurance (an existing title policy is not acceptable)

-County Assessor Parcel Map(s) for subject property

-☐ S ite Location Map (Site location with property boundaries outline on a USGS 1:24,000 scale topo)

-F Type of agreement: Bank Agreement Mitigation Agreement

-Permit Other:

-Пв Final Management Plan (if required prior to finalizing permit or agreement or if this package is

-(Second) for a Grant Deed)

-Biological Resources Report

-Praft Summary of Transactions hard copy electronic copy (both are required)
+Included are additional documents: document(s) to support title exceptions document(s) to explain title encumbrances a plot or map of easements/encumbrances on the property ☐ P olicy of Title Insurance (an existing title policy is not acceptable) County Assessor Parcel Map(s) for subject property site Location Map (Site location with property boundaries outline on a USGS 1:24,000 scale topo) F Final Permit or Agreement (or other appropriate instrument) Type of agreement: Bank Agreement Mitigation Agreement Permit Other: Other: Final Management Plan (if required prior to finalizing permit or agreement or if this package is for a Grant Deed) Biological Resources Report Draft Summary of Transactions hard copy electronic copy (both are required)